Q. What is the average age of students at OHC?

 Q. What will you do if my child is not at college when they should be?

 A. We will attempt to contact any student under 18 who has not arrived at the college within 30 minutes of the start of his/her first class.
 If we cannot contact the student by telephone or at the host family, we will contact you, your registered agent and/or the police as appropriate.

 Q. Will my child be supervised outside of lesson times?

-Q. Is there a time my child must return home to their host family in the evening?
+Q. Is there a time my child must return home with their host family in the evening?